Epiphqny/Epiphqny/README.md

-- 👋 Hi, I’m @Epiphqny
+- 👋 Hi, I’m Yuqing Wang from China.
 - 👀 I’m interested in computer vision, especially instance segmentation.
 - 🌱 I’m currently learning weakly/un-supervised learning and generative models.
-- 💞️ I’m looking for a PhD position on computer vision
+- 💞️ I’m looking for a PhD position on computer vision.
 - 📫 How to reach me : epiphqny1029@gmail.com

 <!---